renatoathaydes/dartle_c/README.md

 output: my-binary
 ```

+> The `compiler` is chosen depending on the platform if not provided.
+> You can also set the `CC` environment variable to choose one.

 Options can also be passed to the `DartleC` tasks.
 For example, to pass an option to the C Compiler via the CLI: